concur/developer.concur.com/src/api-reference/authentication/apidoc.markdown

 **Grant details**

-> Note that the grant type must be accessed using the `www-` version of the API Gateway inorder to avoid certificate issues with some browsers. (ex: https://www-us.api.concursolutions.com instead of https://us.api.concursolutions.com)
+> Note that the grant type must be accessed using the `www-` version of the API Gateway in order to avoid certificate issues with some browsers. (ex: https://www-us.api.concursolutions.com instead of https://us.api.concursolutions.com)

 `GET /oauth2/v0/authorize`